 Welcome to Classwork, your feedback tool for all digital submissions in the middle school curriculum.
-Classwork is organized by class section with three tabs for main navigation.
+Classwork is organized by class section with four tabs for main navigation.
 The Activities tab collects class level submissions, while the Portfolios tab focuses on an individual student.
+The Insights tab provides recommendations for your students.
 The Levels tab allows you to adjust differentiation scaffolds for each student.

 The Activities Tab

 To get started, choose a class section with the dropdown in the top left corner of the screen.
 You can then navigate to the unit, sub-unit, and lesson you’d like to review.
 Each submittable activity is represented in Classwork by a row, and activities will only appear in this tab if at least one student has submitted them.
 You can scan each row for general information, or click the “v” arrow button to expand a class summary for the activity.

 Upon expanding an activity, you’ll see a summary table for the entire class.
 Each student is represented by a row, with columns for the submission status, custom score, and feedback status.
 Additional columns with differentiation levels, rubric scores, word count, multiple choice scores, and general comments may apply for some activities.
 You can easily create and adjust custom scores or general comments at a high level in this view.

 There are five possible submission statuses: